Updated 02/01/2025

 - Swelling of the face, lips, or eyelids

 If you spot any of these symptoms, it’s time for a visit to the vet.
-Your vet will likely conduct allergy testing (including skin and blood tests) to find the cause of your pup’s discomfort, allergy, or otherwise.
+Your vet will likely discuss allergy testing (including skin and blood tests) to find the cause of your pup’s discomfort, allergy, or otherwise.

 Common canine allergies